Animadversio/PythonSLG/README.md

 - [x] Simple estimation of threat posing on others, and Maximize threat on others, minimize threat posed on me. @Oct.15
 - [x] Efficiency increase by improving the deep clone unit and game state, improve attack range computation by not saving the set. @Oct.15
 - [x] Debug the negative threat elimin value problem @Oct.15
+- [x] Debug the negative risk problem @Oct.15
+- [ ] Optimize efficiency of the copy of unit
+- [ ] Increase efficiency by approximating greedy policy
 - [ ] Prune Search tree, making it less expansion!
 Discard useless moves soon.
 - [ ] Pre compute a match table to save computation.
 - [ ] Economy and Unit purchase design.